anime-themes-and-symbolism

 Exploring Unique Angles and Contemporary Farewells

-You will find these anime offer powerful goodbyes through themes of identity, friendship, and acceptance.
-They use different settings and styles to explore what it means to say farewell in a deeply personal way.
+Beyond the well‑known tearjerkers, a newer generation of anime tackles farewells through groundbreaking settings and perspectives.
+They use different genres and styles to explore what it means to say goodbye in a deeply personal way, often blending fantasy, sci‑fi, and psychological drama.

 Modern Tearjerkers: Cyberpunk: Edgerunners and Oshi no Ko